zhu/documentation-website/_data-prepper/core-apis.md

 nav_order: 2
 ---

 All Data Prepper instances expose a server with some control APIs.
 By default, this server runs on port 4900.
 Some plugins, especially source plugins, may expose other servers.
-These will be on different ports and their configurations are independent of the core API.
-For example, to shut down Data Prepper, you can run:
+These will be on different ports, and their configurations are independent of the core API.
+For example, to shut down Data Prepper, you can run the following:

 ```
 curl -X POST http://localhost:4900/shutdown